Have you been caught speeding and been given the option to go on a speed awareness course? Then what can you expect on a speed awareness course?

 So, the message here was the faster you go the less the returns are for the speed that you were doing but the greater the risk to yourself and other road users.

 There was also a few other messages within the course but I’ll leave those for you to find out yourself but to quickly summarise there is nothing bad in the course.
 It was actually quite interesting!

 The message of course is “stop speeding” but perhaps being told not to speed by an instructor was better than being told “Stop speeding” by a police officer!

-Throughout the course tea coffee and biscuits where available.
-I did try to drink and eat £100 worth a coffee and biscuits but alas I failed.
+Throughout the course tea coffee and biscuits were available.
+I did try to drink and eat £100 worth of coffee and biscuits but alas I failed.